makandra/edge_rider/README.md

 With this options duplicates are discarded by the database before making their way into Ruby.

+*Implementation note:* In Rails 3.2+, the `:distinct` option is implemented with [`#uniq`](http://apidock.com/rails/ActiveRecord/QueryMethods/uniq) which can be used for the same effect.

 ### Retrieve the SQL a relation would produce

 Sometimes it is useful to ask a relation which SQL query it would trigger, if it was evaluated right now.
-Starting with Rails 3 your relations come with a method `#to_sql` to do just that.
-Edge Rider backports this method to Rails 2 so you can use it regardless of your Rails version:
+For this, Edge Rider gives your relations a method `#to_sql`:

     # Rails 2 scope
     Post.scoped(:conditions => { :id => [1, 2] }).to_sql